 Transparency matters, too: “As we’ve developed a community around The Public Radio, we’ve made sure to be public about our goals and strategy.
 It has been really fulfilling to see that resonating with our backers.”

-Check out the project page to learn more about The Public Radio’s design.
+Learn more about The Public Radio’s design here.
 As Wright and Dunham like to say: “Sometimes it’s nice when things are so simple.”